Ottoman Socialist Party

+History

 Before the formation of the party, socialist parties or groupings only existed among the Ottoman Empire's minorities, the Selanik predominantly Jewish Socialist Workers' Federation and Bulgarian left-wing party called People's Federative Party (Bulgarian Section), as well as to some Bulgarian narrow socialists, who worked there.
 On the other hand, there were the Istanbul Greek Socialist Center, the Social Democrat Hunchakian Party, the Armenian Revolutionary Federation.
 As Ezel Kural Shaw has written in her History of the Ottoman Empire and modern Turkey, the Ottoman Socialist Party "gained its main support from the Armenian and Bulgarian groups in the Parliament".

 The Ottoman Socialist Party was actually not a real political party in the modern sense, but rather a group of intellectuals.
 After the Young Turks had taken stringent measures against the opposition, the party began to support the opposition.
+OSF aimed to defend the basic values of the Constitutional Monarchy, freedom of the press and association, and human rights against the Committee of Union and Progress.
 In September 1911, an international organization of the party, led by Dr. Refik Nevzat, was founded in Paris, which should establish contacts with the international workers' movement.
 Although the activities of this group have remained limited, Hüseyin Hilmi succeeded, however, in having a correspondence with Jean Jaurès.
 But the party failed to be admitted to the Second International.

-After the 1913 military coup of the Young Turks, the opposition began to be massively repressed, difficult times began for the Ottoman Socialist Party.
-Hüseyin Hilmi was arrested the same year and remained until 1918, either in prison or in exile.
-This amounted practically to the end of the party.
+After the 1913 Ottoman coup d'état of the Young Turks, the opposition began to be massively repressed, difficult times began for the Ottoman Socialist Party.
+Hüseyin Hilmi was arrested the same year and remained either in prison or in exile until 1918.
+This amounted practically to the end of the party but in 1919, it was succeeded by the Socialist Party of Turkey, which was also founded by Hüseyin Hilmi.

-Turkish Socialist Party (1919–1922)
+Socialist Party of Turkey

+The Socialist Party of Turkey is the successor of the Ottoman Socialist Party.
+Its chairman was the journalist Hüseyin Hilmi, who was on either exile or prison after the 1913 Ottoman coup d'état.
+Hilmi returned to Istanbul after World War I and founded the TSF.